A Guide to Burial Costs & Arrangements

 Once a headstone or a memorial has been ordered, it takes an average 8-12 weeks to be completed.
 The headstone cannot be placed until the ground settles; this can take around six months.

-There is no gravestone or memorial for a green burial, however.
-The bereaved sometimes choose to mark the site of the grave with a tree, or may choose to let it become part of the surrounding natural landscape
+There is no gravestone or memorial for a green burial.
+The bereaved sometimes choose to mark the site of the grave with a tree or a rough cut stone, or may choose to let it become part of the surrounding natural landscape

 There are now over 260 green burial sites in the UK.
 Prices can vary widely, depending on where you live.